salesforce-ux/design-system/ui/utilities/text/flavors/section-title/index.markup.md

-Section Titles are titles typically for forms.
-For touch devices, these typically are given a darker background to show a clear separation of sections.
-For desktop, some of these titles are interactive and open and close sections.
+Section Titles are interactive titles that open and close sections, typically on a form.